uggla/bevy_university/README.md

 4. Build the presentation with staticjinja

-Run staticjinja within the presentation directory `staticjinja build`.
+Run staticjinja within the `slides` directory: `staticjinja build`.

 Note: `staticjinja watch` can be run and it will rebuild the presentation as soon as it will detect a change in the templates folder.